hummingbot/hummingbot/documentation/docs/strategies/simple-trade.md

 In the Simple strategy, Hummingbot executes orders after a certain time delay, as specified by the user.
 For limit orders, the strategy also provides the user with the additional option to cancel them after a certain time period.

 !!! warning
-    The strategy is only supposed to provide the user with a basic template for developing custom strategis.
+    The strategy is only supposed to provide the user with a basic template for developing custom strategies.
 Please set variables responsibly.

 ## Prerequisites: Inventory